Apex Graphs and Cographs: Introduction

 \begin{theorem} Let $\mathcal{G}$ be a hereditary class of graphs and let $c$ denote the maximum number of vertices in a forbidden induced subgraph for $\mathcal{G}$.
 Then every forbidden induced subgraph for $\Ga$ has at most $\lfloor{\frac14(c+2)^2} \rfloor$ vertices. \end{theorem}

-Its proof is in Section 2.
+We give a new, simple proof of Theorem \ref{main_apex} in Section 2.
 As a consequence of Theorem \ref{main_apex}, the number of vertices of a forbidden induced subgraph for the class of apex cographs is at most nine. {In Section 3, we show that there are none with nine vertices and we list all of the forbidden induced subgraphs.}

 \begin{theorem} Let $G$ be a forbidden induced subgraph for the class of apex cographs.
 Then $5 \leq |V(G)| \leq 8$, and $G$ or its complement $\overline{G}$ is isomorphic to $C_5$ or one of the graphs in Figures \ref{six}, \ref{seven}, and \ref{eight}. \end{theorem}